lpmi-13/FLGames/README.md

 - More games :)
 - ...

-## How to install it if I'm interested?
+## How to install and run locally?

 ```
 npm install